brianndjojo/Robotic_Metaphor_Production/README.md

 **Abstract** — The consensus of research into Creativity is that it is essential for Human-Intelligence.
 Creativity has many useful applications and being able to simulate it is considered a milestone.
 This paper simulates Creativity using Metaphors.

-**Metaphor Production is simulated programmatically through two experiments:
+**Metaphor Production is simulated programmatically through two experiments:**
-1) Robotic Metaphor Production & 2) Emotion-Bot.**
+1) Robotic Metaphor Production
+2) Emotion-Bot

-The first experiment simulates the needed theory to generate Metaphors based on a predefined feature set, whereas the second experiment is an improved version which makes use of a semantic network.
-Testing is only done on Experiment 1, and performance-wise it is acceptable but has a lot of limitations that need to be addressed.
+- The first experiment simulates the needed theory to generate Metaphors based on a predefined feature set, whereas the second experiment is an improved version which makes use of a semantic network.

+- Testing is only done on Experiment 1, and performance-wise it is acceptable but has a lot of limitations that need to be addressed.

 ## For more details on the Literature-Theory behind Metaphors and how I implemented it please read the documents listed below: